Therapy with Garen

 Who Do I Work With?

-I also specialize in couples therapy, focusing on couples who are ready to work through communication and navigate relationship anxiety.
+I also specialize in couples therapy, focusing on queer couples navigating relationship anxiety, who feel stuck around repetitive, cyclical conflicts.

 My Rates